PrestaShop/open-source/modules-themes/readme.md

 ```
 ### Module/theme name
+- Developer: (name of the company or developer)
 - Description: (one or two lines max)
 - Keywords: (topics, features, separated by a comma)
 - Source code: (like a GitHub repository link for support, issues, and source code)